Trade directory · Sioux Falls metro · South Dakota

 Permit Requirements

-Electrical permits required through City of Sioux Falls Building Services for most electrical work.
-Permits range $25-150 depending on scope.
-Homeowner permits allowed for limited residential work on owner-occupied single family homes.
+City of Sioux Falls requires electrical permits for new installations, panel upgrades, rewiring, and additions.
+Permits obtained through Building Services Department.
+Cost ranges $25-$150 based on project scope.
+Homeowner permits allowed for basic work on owner-occupied single family homes.

 §3